LI0131/react-dnd-canvas/README.md

 # react-dnd-canvas #

 This repo provides a wrapper for the react-dnd package.
-By importing the `Canvas` component, one can register components (any node), which can be dragged and dropped within the Canvas.
+By importing the `Canvas` component, one can register any node, so that they may be dragged and dropped within the Canvas.

 # Setup #